-- · If your system has a lot of extensions, there may be a slight delay opening the Advanced Queue panel. - Once you configure advanced queue control settings for a workgroup, by default, callers to that workgroup can no longer press the # key to leave a voicemail message.
-If your queue announcement tells callers that they can press # to leave a message, consider updating the appropriate phrase. - If you have previously configured any Advanced mode queue options, and then later you attempt to switch back to Basic mode, you will be warned that you are disabling all advanced queue management features.
+- If your system has a lot of extensions, there may be a slight delay opening the Advanced Queue panel. - Once you configure advanced gueue control settings for a workgroup, by default, callers to that workgroup can no longer press the # key to leave a voicemail message.
+If your queue announcement tells callers that they can press # to leave a message, consider updating the appropriate phrase.